 In 2009, Tray left his years of public service and began his own law firm.
 Since beginning his own practice, Tray has achieved numerous successful outcomes in a wide range of legal cases.
 His goal is to help each client obtain the most favorable outcome possible under the law.
 Tray continues to put his aggressiveness and experience to work for his clients each and every day, all the while understanding that dependability, loyalty and customer service must be an integral part of the lawyer/client relationship.

-If you are looking for a hard working, no-nonsense attorney who can handle your case, please call Payne & Truitt, attorneys at law.
+If you are looking for a hard working, no-nonsense attorney who can handle your case, please call Payne, Powell & Truitt Law Group.
 We are here to "SERVE"!